 Deming is a tiny town located in the state of Washington.
 With a population of 339 people and just one neighborhood, Deming is the 310th largest community in Washington.
 Deming has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Deming is generally considered to be a blue-collar town.
-81.82% of the Deming workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Deming, you'll notice that it is more blue-collar than most other communities in America.
+81.82% of Deming’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Deming is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Deming who work in food service (18.18%), office and administrative support (0.00%), and sales jobs (0.00%).

 Because of many things, Deming is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Deming really has some of the features that families look for when choosing a good community to raise children.
 Is Deming perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.